DavisWeaver/stonkr_public/README.md

 # Support

-To try and preserve some balance with my main gig as a researcher, I am currently only providing technical support to patreon subscribers (www.patreon.com/DavisWeaver).
+To try and preserve some balance with my main gig as a researcher, I am not able to be available all the time for support - if you have questions, email me at dweav94@gmail.com and I'll try to get back to you.

 # Whats next?

 I have not found these single-stock forecasts to be very useful for guiding investment decisions.
 I am putting this package out as is mostly as a teaching/learning tool but its possible that someone smarter than me could tweak the parameters or extend the modeling framework to make useful inferences about future stock movement.

-For me, I'm going to keep building tools/ adding functionality to this package to try and make it a tool that will generate some alpha for algo-developers and traders.
-If you would like to support those future developments - find me on www.patreon.com/DavisWeaver.
-New features will be rolled out in a private repo for patreon subscribers first before being pushed to the public repository.
-I am also writing about my progress / what I'm trying on www.dw-forecasting.com and reddit.com/r/dw_forecasting.